Follow the link to watch their YouTube video: https://youtube.com/shorts/Qjrm9DU2f8g?si=Pl_aNCaQQNq1PXQl

 WHY YOU SHOULD DONATE:

-The LGBTQ refugees in Gorom refugee camp in South Sudan face numerous challenges.
-Mental challenges such as psychological torture and stress are very common among the members of the LGBTQ refugee community in Gorom refugee camp.
+We face numerous challenges.
+Mental health challenges such as psychological torture and stress are very common amongst us.
 We also face discrimination from the rest of the refugee population and the host community.
 The UN Refugee Agency (UNHCR) provides only $10 per refugee per month for basic needs.
-This money can't even sustain an unemployed refugee for a day.
+This money can't even sustain us.
 Therefore there is a challenge of lack of basic needs like food, clean drinking water, clothes, decent shelters, healthcare, etc. There are a considerable number of LGBTQ refugees in the camp who suffer from diseases such as HIV/AIDS, asthma, epilepsy, sickle cells, and of recent, cholera has become very common.

 Your donations will be used to meet the basic needs of the LGBTQ refugee community in Gorom refugee camp such as food, vital medication, more decent shelters, etc.